 The Perry Initiative has created nearly two dozen hands-on workshop modules.
-Provided below are descriptions of some of these unique modules.
-Complete lesson plans, video tutorials, and instructor slides may be available upon request.
-Please contact us directly.
+Provided below are descriptions a few selected modules.

 The majority of the modules use anatomic models that can be purchased through Sawbones.

 Fracture Repair using Plates and Screws

 Students will learn the fundamentals of plate-screw fixation for simple and complex fracture repairs.
 Topics covered include screw sizing, screw types (lag, fully threaded, locking), and plate positioning and contouring.
 Students create their own anatomic fractures on Sawbones models and then apply their repair strategy.
 Anatomic sites may vary but include distal radius, tibia, femur, and acetabulum.

 Spinal Fusion for Scoliosis